Amiternum: Ecclesiastical history

-The modern name of the locality, San Vittorino, recalls the martyr of Victorinus, who is looked on as bishop of Amiternum, of the time of the persecution by Roman Emperor Nerva (30-98 AD), while other sources put the bishopric's foundation circa 300AD.
-Circa 400 AD it gained territory from the suppressed Diocese of Pitinum.
+The modern name of the locality, San Vittorino, recalls the martyr Victorinus, who is looked on as the first bishop of Amiternum, allegedly of the time of the persecution by Roman Emperor Nerva (AD 30-98), although other sources put the bishopric's foundation in ca. AD 300.
+Around AD 400 it gained territory from the suppressed Diocese of Pitinum.

 Other bishops of Amiternum include Quodvultdeus, who encouraged the religious veneration of Victorinus by constructing his tomb, Castorius, who is mentioned by Pope Gregory I, Saint Cetteus, martyred by the Lombards in 597, and Leontius, a brother of Pope Stephen II.
 The last known bishop is Ludovicus, who took part in a synod held in Rome in 1069.

-Circa 1060 AD, the bishopric was suppressed and it the territory merged into the Rieti.
-In the mid-13th century the population was transferred to the newly founded town of L'Aquila, which was erected as a diocese by Pope Alexander IV on 20 February 1257, incorporating in it the territory that had once been that of the diocese of Amiternum.
+Circa AD 1060, the bishopric was suppressed and its territory merged into the Rieti.
+In the mid-13th century the population was transferred to the newly founded town of L'Aquila, which was erected as a diocese by Pope Alexander IV on 20 February 1257, and incorporated the territory of the diocese of Amiternum.